usarscotus/legal-directory/frcmp/rule_32.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) In General .
 The probation officer must conduct a presentence investigation and submit a report to the court before it imposes sentence unless:

-(i) 18 U.S.C. §3593 (c) or another statute requires otherwise; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) 18 U.S.C. §3593 (c) or another statute requires otherwise; or

-&nbsp;&nbsp;(ii) the court finds that the information in the record enables it to meaningfully exercise its sentencing authority under 18 U.S.C. §3553, and the court explains its finding on the record.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) the court finds that the information in the record enables it to meaningfully exercise its sentencing authority under 18 U.S.C. §3553, and the court explains its finding on the record.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Restitution.
 If the law permits restitution, the probation officer must conduct an investigation and submit a report that contains sufficient information for the court to order restitution.